TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 - What element should you use to make text italicized to add emphasis to it?
 - What relationship does an element have with any nested elements within it?
 - What relationship do two elements have if they are at the same level of nesting?
-- How do you create html comments?
+- How do you create HTML comments?